 2. material and methods

-The study was conducted in the Malappuram and Kannur district of Kerala based on the criterion of higher number of women registered under AUEGS (Dept of Urban Affairs ,2024-25.
+The study was conducted in the Malappuram and Kannur districts of Kerala based on the criterion of a higher number of women registered under AUEGS (Dept of Urban Affairs ,2024-25.
 A total of 180 beneficiaries ,90 each from the Malappuram and Sreekandapuram Muncipalities were randomly selected for the study .
-This study is be based on both primary and secondary data.
-Primary data was collected using a focus group discussion and the secondary data was collected from various sources such as the Department of Urban affairs, Government of Kerala, AUEGS MIS and all other authorized published sources.
+This study is based on both primary and secondary data.
+Primary data was collected using a focus group discussion, and the secondary data was collected from various sources such as the Department of Urban Affairs, Government of Kerala, AUEGS MIS and all other authorized published sources.
 Data collection was carried out through a focus group discussion for this study.
 The collected data were then coded, classified, and tabulated.
 The Garett ranking technique was employed to interpret the findings and draw conclusions.
-By assigning precise scores based on the rank, the approach makes it easy to convert ordinal rank data that is, the rank given by respondents into a more comprehensible format.
+By assigning precise scores based on the rank, the approach makes it easy to convert ordinal rank data, that is, the rank given by respondents, into a more comprehensible format.
 The formula for ranking the various constraints is as follows

 .